s-samsam225/cse15l-lab-reports/LabReport1.md

 *Example Three:*
 ![Image](catFile.png)
-1. The working directory when we ran this command was /home.
+1. The working directory when we ran this command was /home/lecture1/messages.
-2. We got this output
+2. We got this output because we inputed the file en-us.txt into the terminal and the cat command outputed it's contents which were "Hello world!"
-3. This was not an error because the cat command can only read
+3. This was not an error because the cat command executed properly and displayed what it was meant to.